caltechlibrary/command-line-for-librarians/presentation.md

 --

-# How do we query for DOI, ISBN or ISSN?
+# How do we query DOAJ for Title or ISSN?

 1. Go to the [DOAJ](https://doaj.org/api/v1/docs#!/Search/get_api_v1_search_journals_search_query) API playground
 2. Review the JSON scheme and see which field you need to query on
-3. Our url should look like
+3. Try out some queries by hand for individual entries
+4. Build up a Bash script that run the querries and accumulate the results
+5. Cleanup, depublicate in Open Refine

 --